pudly/schmopera-hugo/content/articles/book-review-the-monster-i-am-today.md

 <figure data-type="video">{{% md %}}<iframe width="1010" height="758" src="https://www.youtube.com/embed/XD3tCTA8kfo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>{{% /md %}}

 </figure>

+_The Monster I Am Today_ is an excellent pick for the contemporary opera fan.
+It's grand and operatic, with its emotional peaks and depths.
+For me, it's a completely new — and frankly, overdue — perspective on this beloved art form.
+It's a fresh read, and I highly recommend.